Don Bosco Technical College–Cebu: Response to COVID-19 pandemic of 2020

 The school shifted to distance, modular, and online learning at the advent of the COVID-19 pandemic.
 It activated its distance learning program called BUILD - "Bosconians Under Independent Learning and Development".
 It uses the platforms of G Suite for Education and Microsoft 365 for online learning.
 Classes are held through video conferences in Google Meet and Microsoft Teams while modules for distance learning are hosted in Moodle.

 Administration

-The school is animated by the Salesian Community composed of the following priests and brothers and their corresponding offices:
+The school is administered by the Salesians of Don Bosco (FIS) by a team of Salesians composed of the following priests and brothers and their corresponding offices:

+Past Rectors and Presidents

+Throughout the years, DBTC-Cebu have had 17 administrations of rectors.
+They are the following:

 PAASCU accreditation

-The school is a level 1 accredited school by the PAASCU awarded in 2018.
+The school's Basic Education Department is a level 2 accredited school by the PAASCU awarded in 2023.